Incorporate these simple mobility stretches and exercises for men into your daily routine to improve your flexibility and reduce your injury risk…

 “Upper-back work is essential for basically everyone,” says Jarlo Ilano, managing director at Gold Medal Bodies.

 “Everyone is hunched forwards during the hours they spend driving and doing computer work.
-Ideally you need to counteract that daily.
+Ideally you need to counteract that daily by using flexibility exercises and mobility stretches for men.

 “Similarly, pretty much everyone needs to work on their hip extension – with all the sitting or slumping on the sofa we do, it’s an area that needs constant work.